TianyangChen/LogsAnalysis/README.md

 `$ python log_reporter.py`

-The expected output was shown in `expected_output.txt`
+The report will be displayed in your terminal.

+You can also view this report in `expected_output.txt`.